Skip to main content

 When designing a configurator, the workflow for the parameters must be consistent and sometimes identifying the top-level parameters could be a challenge to make a user-friendly app.

-The configurator with these parameters should look like:
+The configurator with these parameters could look like:

 Try yourself first and compare your result with this generateConfigurator():